ibm-cloud-docs/watson-assistant/web-chat-develop-content-carousel.md

 A _content carousel_ (or _slider_) is a type of interactive element that shows options as a scrollable series of slides.

 {{site.data.keyword.conversationshort}} does not have a built-in response type for content carousels.
-But that isn't a problem: you can use the `user_defined` response type to send a custom response with the information you want to show, and extend the web chat to render the content carousel using standard JavaScript libraries.
+Instead, you can use the `user_defined` response type to send a custom response with the information you want to show, and extend the web chat to render the content carousel using standard JavaScript libraries.

 ![Content carousel in web chat](images/web-chat-tutorial-content-carousel.png)